-The outcome of the introduction of moderating factors for each of the pathways is shown in Table 4.8
+The effect of the moderating factors for each of the pathways between the independent and dependent variables in the UTAUT model is shown in Table 4.8

 Age and gender had no moderating effect on the relationship between PE, EE, SI and behavioural intention and usage.
 Education was found to have a significant moderating effect between EE and BI.
 The relationship between PE and BI, EE and BI, and FC and UB were significantly moderated by phone experience and wealth quintiles (SES).
 The study also revealed that ethnicity and religion significantly moderated the association between facilitating condition and user behaviour.